Feeding the Hungry…

 • MFP’s Pick-Your-Own members were busy as ever harvesting gorgeous, healthy produce every week!

-• Emphasis on “growing relationships” lead to increased engagement with local Colleges & University students and faculty as well as development of new programming at every level of learning!
+• Emphasis on “growing relationships” led to increased engagement with local Colleges & University students and faculty as well as development of new programming at every level of learning!

 • All our events throughout the season were marked by a truly healthy community spirit in support of the MFP Mission!